 The Group's income tax returns for fiscal year 2009 through fiscal year 2019 remain open to potential examination.
-In addition, local tax authorities may exercise broad discretion in applying the tax law, thus potentially exposing the subsidiaries to audits of tax years outside the general statute of limitations.
+In addition, local tax authorities may exercise broad discretion in applying the tax

 (c) LAT

 LAT is applicable at progressive tax rates ranging from 30% to 60% on the appreciation of land values, with an exemption provided for the sales of ordinary residential properties if the appreciation values do not exceed certain thresholds specified in the relevant tax laws.